martoe/gradle-svntools-plugin/docs/SvnCheckout.md

-revision     | The revision number to be checked out | `HEAD` username     | The SVN username - leave empty if no authentication is required | `$project.svntools.username` password     | The SVN password - leave empty if no authentication is required | `$project.svntools.password`
+revision     | The revision number to be checked out | `HEAD` username     | The SVN username - leave empty if no authentication is required | `$project.svntools.username` password     | The SVN password - leave empty if no authentication is required | `$project.svntools.password` update       | If "workspaceDir" already contains checked-out data, update it instead of performing a fresh checkout | `false`

 ### Example